-Flag Value Description TS_VTI_DISABLE_NOT_NULL_CONSTRAINT 16 For existing rows, you can specify NULL values for columns that are not part of the primary key, regardless if those columns have NOT NULL constraints in the base table.
-NOT NULL constraints are not included in the virtual table, but are enforced in the base table.
-For new rows, you can specify null values for columns that are not part of the primary key and do not have NOT NULL constraints.
-TS_VTI_UPDATE_NONKEY_NOT_NULLS 32 This setting is valid only if the base table has a primary key.
+Flag Value Description TS_VTI_UPDATE_NONKEY_NOT_NULLS 32 This setting is valid only if the base table has a primary key.
 You can update the value of columns in an existing row that are not part of the primary key.
 You can specify NULL for non-primary key columns that you do not want to update.
 All columns that have non-NULL values in the INSERT statement are updated in the base table, except the primary key columns.
 TS_VTI_UPDATE_NONKEY_INCLUDE_NULLS 64 This setting is valid only if the base table has a primary key.
-You can update the value of all the columns in an existing row that are not part of the primary key, including setting null values for columns that allow null values.
+You can update the value of all the columns in an existing row that are not part of the primary key, including using null values for columns that allow null values.
 Columns that are not part of the primary key are updated to the value included in the INSERT statement.
 Columns that allow null values can be set to NULL.
-TS_VTI_ELEM_INSERT 128 You can quickly insert elements directly into containers given the following constraints: • The base table has a primary key • The time series instances exist and are stored in containers • Base table columns are not being updated Cannot be combined with the settings 16, 32, or 64.
-Cannot be combined with the NewTimeSeries parameter.
-TS_VTI_SCAN_HIDDEN 512 Hidden elements are displayed in the virtual table.
+TS_VTI_SCAN_HIDDEN 512 Hidden elements appear in the virtual table.
 TS_VTI_SCAN_DISCREET 1024 When selecting data from a virtual table by timestamps, only rows whose timestamps are exactly equal to the timestamps specified in the query are returned.